acatton/tlsreport/README.md

 ## License

-This is licensed under the European Union Public License
+This is licensed under the European Union Public License version 1.1

 ## FAQ